-Marketing automation is an incredibly powerful way to engage customers but marketing automation has a reputation of being expensive, clunky, and challenging to manage and execute.
-But tides have changed.
-We’re witnessing a monumental shift because marketing automation has become easier to afford, scale, and implement.
+Marketing automation is an incredibly powerful way to engage customers, but the technique has a reputation of being expensive, clunky, and challenging to manage and execute.
+However, we’re witnessing a monumental shift now that marketing automation has become easier to afford, scale, and implement.

-Marketing automation uses “customer journeys” that start with a trigger – like signing up for a newsletter, making a purchase, or sharing an email.
+Marketing automation uses “customer journeys” that start with a trigger, like signing up for a newsletter, making a purchase, or sharing an email.
 These journeys are designed to be more relevant to the recipient than just a mass email campaign.

 Mega-vendor marketing cloud suites are known for being challenging to implement and maintain.
 They require time, money, and massive resources.

-“At a previous F1000 company, we spent $1M, one year, and had a team of 10 people to implement one of these systems,” said Kraig Swensrud, CMO at Campaign Monitor.
-“It was a total nightmare, and no one even knew how to send a simple email campaign.”
+At a previous F1000 company, we spent $1M, one year, and had a team of 10 people to implement one of these systems,” said Kraig Swensrud, CMO at Campaign Monitor.
+“It was a total nightmare, and no one even knew how to send a simple email campaign.